Hong Kongs Total Retail Sales Up 18.4 Pct In May - UrduPoint

 Hong Kong's Total Retail Sales Up 18.4 Pct In May

-HONG KONG, July 3 (UrduPoint / Pakistan Point News - 3rd Jul, 2023 ) --:The value of Hong Kong's total retail sales in May, provisionally estimated at 34.5 billion HK Dollars (about 4.4 billion U.S. dollars), increased by 18.4 percent year on year, showed the latest data released by the Census and Statistics Department of the Hong Kong Special Administrative Region (HKSAR) government Monday.
+HONG KONG, July 4 (UrduPoint / Pakistan Point News - 4th Jul, 2023 ) --::The value of Hong Kong's total retail sales in May, provisionally estimated at 34.5 billion HK Dollars (about 4.4 billion U.S. dollars), increased by 18.4 percent year on year, showed the latest data released by the Census and Statistics Department of the Hong Kong Special Administrative Region (HKSAR) government Tuesday.

 A spokesman for the HKSAR government said that the value of total retail sales continued to increase visibly in May over a year earlier thanks to the revival of inbound tourism and positive consumption sentiment.